FlavScents AInsights Entry: Vanillyl Butyl Ether (CAS: 82654-98-6)

 9. Confidence & Data Quality Notes

-The data on vanillyl butyl ether is well-established in terms of its sensory properties and general usage guidelines.
+Data on vanillyl butyl ether is well-established in terms of its sensory profile and usage guidelines.
 However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and safety assessments.

 Citation hooks: FlavScents